Call4Cloud | MMP-C | Autopilot | Device Preparation

 DISM /unmount-image /mountdir:c:\mountnew /commit

-After my image was unmounted I reinstalled the device again!
-After the apps were installed successfully it prompted us with the good old “sealing” screen!
+After my image was unmounted, I reinstalled the device!
+After the apps were installed successfully, we were prompted by the good old “sealing” screen!

 7. How to Implement the Fix Option 3

-He used and rewrote my initial script but improved it a lot by obtaining additional privileges to delete those reg keys!
+He used and rewrote my initial script but improved it greatly by obtaining additional privileges to delete those reg keys!

 SeTakeOwnershipPrivilege